dittonjs/NestStarterApp/README.md

 If a team member adds a migrations you will need to run the migrate command to make the changes to your local database as well.

 ### Seeds
-Seeds allow you prepopulate your database with data.
+Seeds allow you to pre-populate your database with data.
 By default this application prepopulates the `Roles` and the Admin `User` into your database.

 If you make changes to the seeds file at `server/database/seeds.ts` the make sure that, in the event seeds are run multiple times, you don't end up with duplicate data.